koszeggy/KGySoft.Json/README.md

 ### Parse test

-Parsing a test JSON from an UTF8 stream, without accessing any content.
+Parsing a test JSON from a UTF8 stream, without accessing any content.
 This is where System.Text.Json has the best performance, in which case it is completely allocation free.
 It is reflected in the results, too:

 ```
 1. System.Text.Json: 60,769 iterations in 500.01 ms. Adjusted for 500 ms: 60,768.36